darkr4y/OffensiveZig/README.md

 In summary, I wouldn't be willing to use Zig as my primary Offensive language at this time，I've also looked at similar languages, such as [Vlang](https://vlang.io/), but still haven't started trying them out.
 Nim has better community resources and clearer documentation than Zig, reading the documentation became a pain when trying to get Zig to do the same job.
 Manual memory management is not very friendly for non-professional developers, so maybe when Zig stabilizes in the future, I'll be more willing to use it for some development work in penetration testing.

-*ps: I am not a pro developer, this project is only from the perspective of a penetration testing engineer.
-The above opinions are my own,  plz correct me if theres any errors :)*
+*P.S.: I am not a professional developer; this project is presented solely from the viewpoint of a penetration testing engineer.
+The opinions expressed above are my own.
+Please do correct me if you find any errors.*